Strange and spooky holiday traditions

 Consoada: The most important meal of Portuguese Christmas is that of Consoada, held on Christmas Eve.
-Dinner includes codfish as the main course, and empty chairs and plates for the spirits of dead loved ones.
+Dinner includes codfish as the main course and empty chairs and place settings for the spirits of dead loved ones.

 Spiders and webs: In the Ukraine, the Christmas tree is decorated with beautiful, handmade spider web ornaments, called pavuchky.
 The tradition stems from a Ukrainian folk tale about spiders that secretly decorated the Christmas tree of a family too poor to afford decorations.
 As the sun shone into the room on Christmas morning, their tree sparkled as if covered in tinsel and crystal.